aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/itl/itl.rst

    by column.
 .. |itl-type_descr_user|     replace:: Uses the user's LUT given in the file.

-The following figures depict the behavior of the different interleaver types:
+The following figures depict the behavior of the interleaver basic types:

 .. figure:: images/schema_itl_types.png
    :align: center